Short and Easy Hikes in South Lake Tahoe

 • Elevation: 600 feet

-Keep in mind that this list is a perpetual work-in-progress.
+Keep in mind that this list is a work-in-progress.
 Therefore, I’ll continue to add short and easy hikes based in the South Lake Tahoe area over time.

 Man at a mountain lake with Mule's Ears in background